bowman2001/perplexdoc/content/doc/page/featured-image/index.md

 ### TODO

 There is another option for documentation pages.
-We can generate a featured image with the icon from the menu entry in the front-matter by setting the parameter `featured: icon`.
+We can generate a featured image with the icon from the menu entry in the frontmatter by setting the parameter `featured: icon`.